IsaacAkins/Cybersecurity-Penetration-Testing-Lab-for-Kioptrix-1-and-Metasploitable-2/README.md

 ## Lessons Learned

-- Cross-validating a service version with two independent tools (`smbclient` and Metasploit's `smb_version` scanner) before committing to an exploit builds confidence and avoids wasted attempts against a misidentified version
+- Cross-validating a service version with two independent tools (`smbclient` and Metasploit's `smb_version` scanner) before committing to an exploit builds confidence and avoids wasted attempts against a misidentified version.
 - Default exploit settings don't always work — the `trans2open` module's default staged payload failed against this target, and switching to an unstaged payload was what actually made the exploit succeed.
 Troubleshooting exploit failures is as much a real skill as finding the vulnerability in the first place.
 - A successful low-level service exploit (Samba running as root, or a trojaned vsftpd build) can skip privilege escalation entirely — not every engagement requires a separate escalation phase if the initial foothold already lands at the highest privilege level
 - The vsftpd backdoor is a good real-world reminder of supply-chain risk: this wasn't a coding flaw in vsftpd itself, but a malicious tampering of the distributed source tarball — the same class of risk seen in modern software supply-chain attacks, just twenty years earlier